mattiasherrfurth/jupyter/README.md

 # Jupyter

-A collection of notebooks I have written in various professional and educational projects, where proprietary info has been scrubbed from the files.
+A collection of notebooks I have written in various professional, educational, and personal projects.
+I enjoy using Jupyter Lab and Notebook to write and execute code on the fly.
+If I am deploying scripts, they are developed in Jupyter, then tested in Spyder.
+All proprietary info and sensitive data have been scrubbed from the files.

 **Purpose**: this repository is a porfolio of my work, satisfying the following objectives: